mail-in-a-box/mailinabox/README.md

 Upstream changes are merged as they become available, and releases are numbered the same as upstream.

-## How to connect to a remote Nextcloud
+## How to install

+Decide what features you want to enable and add the corresponding values to bash:

+### Encryption-at-rest: add `ENCRYPTION_AT_REST=true`.

+If encryption-at-rest is used, ENCRYPTION_AT_REST=true must be added every time setup is run.
+Enable encryption-at-rest the very first time setup is run on a fresh system, because it will create a new user-data area.
+Existing user-data files can be moved to an encrypted drive by manually renaming /home/user-data, running ehdd/create_hdd.sh, ehdd/mount.sh, then copying everything into the newly created encrypted disk mounted at /home/user-data.

+### Remote Nextcloud: add `REMOTE_NEXTCLOUD=true`.

+This enables remote Nextcloud support and only needs to be done once.
+Once enabled, it will remain enabled until the symbolic link to the local setup mod (in the `local` directory), is manually removed or REMOTE_NEXTCLOUD=flase is given.
+The remote Nextcloud must also be set up.
+See the instructions below for those steps.

+### Some examples:

+#### A typical installation.
+No encryption-at-rest.
+No remote Nextcloud.

+`curl -s https://raw.githubusercontent.com/downtownallday/mailinabox-ldap/master/setup/bootstrap.sh | sudo bash`

+#### Installation with encryption-at-rest.

+`curl -s https://raw.githubusercontent.com/downtownallday/mailinabox-ldap/master/setup/bootstrap.sh | sudo ENCRYPTION_AT_REST=true bash`

+#### Installation with a remote Nextcloud.

 To integrate Mail-in-a-Box w/LDAP (MiaB-LDAP) with Nextcloud, changes must be made on both sides.
-These changes are mostly automated, you'll just need to copy a couple of files.
+These changes are mostly automated.

-**On MiaB-LDAP**
+**1. On MiaB-LDAP**

-1. Enable the remote-nextcloud mod, then run setup.

-To enable the mod, create the directory `local` in the directory where mailinabox is installed (usually $HOME/mailinabox), then create a symbolic link to setup/mods.available/remote-nextcloud.sh. e.g. run this command from the mailinabox directory:

-`mkdir -p local; ln -s ../setup/mods.available/remote-nextcloud.sh local/remote-nextcloud.sh`
+`curl -s https://raw.githubusercontent.com/downtownallday/mailinabox-ldap/master/setup/bootstrap.sh | sudo REMOTE_NEXTCLOUD=true bash`

-Re-run setup, by executing setup/start.sh (or ehdd/start-encrypted.sh if using encryption-at-rest) as root. *During setup you will be prompted for the hostname and web prefix of your remote Nextcloud box.*
+During setup you will be prompted for the hostname and web prefix of your remote Nextcloud box.

-Once enabled, you'll find that Roundcube and Z-Push (ActiveSync) will use the remote Nextcloud for contacts and calendar instead of the local Nextcloud, which will be disabled.
+When remote Nextcloud is enabled, Roundcube and Z-Push (ActiveSync) will use the remote Nextcloud for contacts and calendar.
+The local Nextcloud is disabled.
 If you upgraded, old contacts will still be available in Roundcube, but will be read-only.
 Users can drag them into the remote Nextcloud from Roundcube.

-**On the remote Nextcloud**
+**2. On the remote Nextcloud**

-2\.
-Hook Nextcloud to MiaB-LDAP by running connect-nextcloud-to-miab.sh

 Copy the file `setup/mods.available/connect-nextcloud-to-miab.sh` to the Nextcloud box and run it as root (if you installed Cloud-in-a-Box, this script is already available in the setup directory).
 This will configure Nextcloud's "LDAP user and group backend" with the MiaB-LDAP details and ensure the contacts and calendar apps are installed. *This does not replace or alter your ability to log into Nextcloud with any existing local Nextcloud accounts.
 It only allows MiaB-LDAP users to log into Nextcloud using their MiaB-LDAP credentials.*